 Days 1–3: The tour begins in Launceston, visiting historic homes and villages, exploring the farm of colonial artist John Glover and touring the Tamar Valley and hills towards the Cradle Mountain region.
 We also visit wineries and the excellent Stillwater restaurant.

 Days 4–5: Travel to the Freycinet Peninsula via colonial-era towns, and cruise Wineglass Bay.

 Days 6–8: In Hobart we continue our exploration of colonial artists, enjoy day trips to the Huon Valley and the Tasman Peninsula, and visit David Walsh’s astonishing MONA.

-The tour begins at Launceston Airport and ends at Hobart Airport.
+The tour begins at the hotel in Launceston Airport and ends at the airport in Hobart.
 Qantas and Virgin fly into Launceston and out of Hobart from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.